 3. K.C.C.
 21A.08.080.B.12.l

 D.1.
 A demonstration project authorized by this section allows a winery, brewery, distillery facility III operator to obtain authorization for on-site weddings and similar uses pursuant to conditional use review mechanisms in K.C.C.
 21A.44.040, and applicable to those uses under K.C.C.
-21A.08.080.A and B;
+21A.08.080.A. and B.;

-2. Demonstration project conditional use permits are subject to all King County Code provisions except those specifically excluded by subsection C. of this section, including but not limited to, K.C.C. chapters 21A.42and 20.20.
+2. Demonstration project conditional use permits are subject to all King County Code provisions, including but not limited to, K.C.C. chapters 21A.42 and 20.20, except those specifically excluded by subsection C. of this section,.

 E.1.
 Demonstration project applications made in accordance with this section may only be submitted in relation to an application for a winery, brewery, distillery facility III conditional use permit or winery, brewery, distillery facility conditional use permit modification or expansion.